raspberrypi/documentation/linux/kernel/building.md

 ### Choosing sources

-The `git clone` command above will download the current active branch (the one we are building Raspbian images from) without any history.
+The `git clone` command above will download the current active branch (the one we are building Raspberry Pi OS images from) without any history.
 Omitting the `--depth=1` will download the entire repository, including the full history of all branches, but this takes much longer and occupies much more storage.

 To download a different branch (again with no history), use the `--branch` option: